 To register and use CentOS 6, Oracle Linux 6, Red Hat Enterprise Linux 6, or SUSE Linux Enterprise Server with Expanded Support 6 clients, you need to configure the Uyuni Server to support older types of SSL encryption.
-For more information about how to resolve this error, see Registering Older Clients at [Client-configuration > Tshoot-clients >].
+For more information, see Registering Older Clients at [ Client-configuration > Tshoot-clients > ].